nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Italics are used to indicate specific technical terms.
 If you'd want to know what they mean, you may look them up in our [Glossary](#glossary).

-For additional details on our target audience and how our application solves their problems, check out the [Requirements](#appendix-requirements).
+For additional details on our target audience and how our app solves their problems, check out the [Requirements](#appendix-requirements).

-For new users who are discovering the features of our application, please refer to our [User Guide](https://ay2223s1-cs2103t-w10-3.github.io/tp/UserGuide.html).
+For new users who are discovering the features of our app, please refer to our [User Guide](https://ay2223s1-cs2103t-w10-3.github.io/tp/UserGuide.html).

 #### Current version